hemmendinger/pm-utilities/README.md

 Make consistent in code references to predictions/forecasts, lean toward "forecast" Write test to compare # of forecasts retrieved to info under "Graphs & Stats" Save comments made along with forecasts
+Create functions that validate retrieved data, ensuring that it meets expectations

+Automatically get question info along with ordering, still need user to assume if ordered scoring should be used

+Don't assume that a user has one and only one unique prediction for a given timestamp, could be possible

 ## TODO: analysis.py
 Scoring functions using forecast probabilities